View Ivy Jervis's Notice on portsmouth.co.uk and share memories

 |

-JERVIS Ivy Joan Jervis Ivy Joan (née Worley), 'Our Ive', passed away peacefully on 9 January 2020 after a long illness so bravely borne.
+JERVIS Ivy Joan (née Worley), 'Our Ive', passed away peacefully on 9 January 2020 after a long illness so bravely borne.

 Beloved wife to John (together for